Concert Orchestra

 Jack Reynertson leads Concert Orchestra students to employ curiosity, build community, and share a commitment to excellence which nurtures students’ individual technique and the ensemble’s artistry.
 With challenging repertoire that includes original orchestral works, Concert Orchestra has five annual performances, including two at Orchestra Hall, a Sing-Along concert for kids, and a concert at Union Gospel Mission.
 String players in Concert Orchestra have an average of 6 to 8 years of experience and winds/brass/percussion students have been playing their instruments for 4 to 8 years.
 Special artistic projects, sectionals, retreats, social activities, and extra opportunities provide a well-rounded and transformative experience which develops students’ musical, leadership, and lifelong skills.

-• Learn from Jack Reynertson, percussionist and orchestra teacher at Edina High School and Eagle Ridge Academy
+- Learn from Jack Reynertson, percussionist and orchestra teacher at Edina High School.

-• Make friends with youth from across the region through social activities like treat nights, year-end parties, and optional pre-rehearsal dinners each semester
+- Connect with youth from across the region through social activities like treat nights and optional leadership activities.

 Rehearsals: September – May

-Free parking is available in the parking lot.
+Free parking is available in Westminster’s underground garage.

 Carpool lists are provided so interested families can coordinate ridesharing.